 A traumatic brain injury is the single most significant injury a person can receive.
 Any blow to the head can cause one.
-Though they are rare in workplace slips and falls, they can occur.
+Though they are rare in the workplace slips and falls, can occur.

 A concussion occurs when the brain bounces around in the skull, damaging its cells.
 An injured person may become unable to focus, coordinate their body, or remember basic things.

 A penetrative brain injury occurs when an object penetrates the head.
 This is very rare, but it is incredibly dangerous.
 Most people who suffer one die immediately or become permanently disabled.

 A mild injury can cause a headache, confusion, and dizziness.
 Moderate or severe injuries result in unconsciousness, convulsions, and slurred speech.

 The skin or bones do not have to break for a person to receive a brain injury.
 If a person shows signs of one, they should go to the hospital immediately.
 They should not move until paramedics arrive.

 An injury to the brain must be assessed day by day.
 Employers should remain in touch with an employee’s family and provide them with compensation.
 They should take measures to keep another injury from happening again.